numba/numba/docs/source/cuda/overview.rst

   releases, at a more frequent pace.
 * Numba is sufficiently mature as a compiler platform to support out-of-tree targets.
-The CUDA target, whilst maintained upstream, had been migrated to use externally-facing APIs for target implementation.
+The CUDA target, whilst maintained upstream, had been migrated to use the externally-facing APIs for target implementation.
 The continued development of the CUDA target outside of the main Numba repository ensures the continued development and robustness of these target extension APIs.